 Many electrosurgical instruments and cardiology catheters have been cleared by FDA or certified by Notified Bodies for reprocessing.
 These are expensive devices that range from hundreds to thousands of dollars each with several often used in a given procedure.
 To force hospitals to buy more electrosurgical handpieces or electrophysiology catheters, AMDR believes that some manufacturers have “upgraded” the generator or ultrasound machine’s software to thwart the handpieces/catheters from being reprocessed.

 For example, in letters entitled, “Field Cybersecurity Routine Update and Patch Notice” (February 23, 2018), hospitals are urged to “patch” their generators to avoid a potential “cybersecurity vulnerability.”
 AMDR understands that, with this update, non-OEM or reprocessed devices no longer work with the generator.
 The letter notes that the security vulnerability is “a controlled risk” meaning there is “sufficiently low (acceptable) residual risk of patient harm” and “the likelihood of risk to the patient is low.”
 Therefore, according to the letter, the OEM is not required to report this “update and patch” to FDA.
 AMDR members have advised us that some sales representatives may be upgrading generator software without hospital permission.
+This can lead to potential cybersecurity holes (click here for more information) which is a nightmare to sort out down the line.

 - The generators are hospital property; Hospitals may want to alert their vendors that the hospital retains the right to authorize all “upgrades;”